Doctor and the Medics: Personnel

-Richard Searle left in 1990 shortly after Vom Ritchie departed.
+Richard Searle left in 1990, shortly after Vom Ritchie departed.
 Gareth Thomas replaced Searle in 1990.
-Searle went on to form the acid jazz band Corduroy, with former members of Sire Records act Boys Wonder.
+Searle went on to form the acid jazz band Corduroy with former members of the Sire Records act Boys Wonder.

-Since leaving the Medics, drummer Ritchie has played with Last of the Teenage Idols, Stiv Bators, B-Bang Cider, The Boys, Wet Dog and now plays with Die Toten Hosen.
+Since leaving the Medics, drummer Ritchie has played with Last of the Teenage Idols, Stiv Bators, B-Bang Cider, the Boys, Wet Dog and now plays with Die Toten Hosen.